 If your child has been unwell please keep them at home until the symptoms have passed.
 In the case of sickness or diarrhoea it is important that you keep your child at home for 48 hours after the symptoms have stopped.
-In the case of conjunctivitis (red discharging eyes) after using appropriate medication they can come to school.
+In the case of conjunctivitis, your child can return to school immediately after using appropriate medication.